lfess/lfess-resources/GOVERNANCE.md

 ### Working Groups

 Working Groups are where the primary work of building the specification happens.
-The working groups are open to anyone, and there are no financial requirements, or corporate affiliations needs for participation.
+The working groups are open to anyone, and there are no financial requirements, or corporate affiliation needs for participation.
 Participation includes signing up for mailing lists, joining Slack channels, or participating in a working group or community meeting.
 These groups are open and transparent; each group defines how to participate in their individual working group repositories.

 If someone wants to contribute to a specification, then a [membership](#membership) is required.
 Contributing to a specification is defined as anything said or written by a person that would be incorporated into a specification.
 Examples could include: